-How to Connect with Your Loved Ones During the Holidays
+How To Connect With Your Loved Ones During The Holidays

 Think of someone special to you now, someone who has crossed.
 Someone you love and miss more than anyone in the world.

-On your special holiday, your loved one will be there.
+Ask this person to be with you this season in Spirit because, on your special holiday, your loved one will be there.

 1. Talk about them openly at gatherings

 You shared your life with them, experiences with them, happy experiences, awful experiences, experiences that were so terrible they were almost funny.

-Your loved ones often ask you to do one thing – if you want to talk about them, talk about them.
-Your experience is real and the person you love is real (and still is, by the way), so it's ridiculous to pretend like they never existed.
-Even still, they WANT to be remembered.
+If you want to talk about them, talk about them.
+Your experience is real, and the person you love is real, so it's ridiculous to pretend like they never existed.
+Even still, they want to be remembered happily.
 They want to be talked about.
-They want you to retell all of the funny stories!
+They want you to retell all of the funny stories.